hkust-smartcar/tutorials/hardware/02 soldering.md

 ## Soldering Iron

 This is the main device for soldering.
-It will generate heat on its tip and melt the solder to connect the components together.
+It will generate heat on its tip and melt the solder to connect components together.

-We suggest you to set temperature to 300 - 310 ℃ for normal soldering, temperature higher than 320 ℃ may causes the pad on the board tear off and components damaged,especially microcontroller unit (MCU).
+We suggest you to set temperature to 300-310 ℃ for normal soldering, temperature higher than 320 ℃ may causes the pad on the board tear off and components damaged, especially microcontroller unit (MCU).

 And **REMEMBER** to **TURN OFF** the soldering iron when you leave.